ZhenyingZhu/StudyNotes/SystemDesign.md

    4. race
    5. interests, activities, career paths, etc.
 4. swiping right for like
-5. showed profiles not show again
+5. unliked profiles not show again within a period
 6. two users like each other, they both receive a notificaction.
 Communicate via chat messages
 7. monitor
 8. video chat with each other